mike4git/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/10_Calculated_Value_Type.md

 ![Calculated Value Field](../../../img/classes-datatypes-calculated-field.png)

 You can also provide a Symfony service as calculator class via `@` prefix (e.g. `@service_name`).
+This case is important if your calculator class has a non-default constructor and uses other Symfony services for the calculation.

 ## Working with PHP API